lemire/MaskedVByte/README.md

 MaskedVByte
 ===========

-Fast decoder for VByte-compressed integers
+Fast decoder for VByte-compressed integers in C.

+It assumes a recent Intel processor (e.g., haswell) but should work with most x64 processors (supporting SSE instruction sets).

+The code should build using most C compilers.
+The provided makefile expects a Linux-like system.

 Usage: